High on Hampi

 Hampi Bazaar

-Virupaksha bazaar ruins stretch for one kilometer in front of temple.
+Virupaksha bazaar ruins run a kilometre in front of the temple.

 ROYAL CENTRE